-Odour emission operations review Operational Condition Composting activity at the JD Organics, Boonanarring Normal Odour sources and emissions Fugitive odour emissions can occur from different pads, from the FOGO pasteuris ponds.
-Emissions will be related to: the surface area of the windrows and s possible disturbances of the mate stockpiles are built or collapsed and unloaded on the feedstock and FOGO the surface area of the water in the possible disturbances of the mate stockpiles are built or collapsed and unloaded on the feedstock and FOGO the surface area of the water in the possible disturbances of the mate stockpiles are built or collapsed and unloaded on the feedstock and FOGO the surface area of the water in the possible disturbance of bunkers when loading the FOGO from the bunker Feedstock pads The various feedstock will be delivered if Due to the nature of some feedstocks exposure to the atmosphere, the storage odour.
-Mixing pads Green waste (GW), other solid feedst FOGO and pond water or liquid waster mixing pads.
-The addition of the liquid ph or liquid phase into a bunded area built fi wall (1m+ wide) and floor (500mm+ thick) area exposed to air and the disturbance of operation is a source of odour emission Composting pads will receive some undergo pasteurisation and maturation material and pasteurised material (additifiesh green waste and water or liquid wide made of pasteurised FOGO only composting pad to mature.
-Windrows on the composting pads are operations that will disturb the materiat sources of odour.
-Water can be added to some windrows if Fresh water will be used to avoid a rest of the mater is sources of odour. sation bunkers and from the stockpiles exposed to air and erial when windrows and d when delivery trucks are o delivery pads; onds; he FOGO in or removing the by trucks from 6am to 5pm. s and the surface area of ge area will be a source of tocks but also pasteurised (LW) will be blended at the ase is done by adding water rom solid waste used for the sections.
+Odour emission operations review Operational Condition Composting activity a Composting activity at the JD Organics, Boonanarring Normal Odour sources and emissions Fugitive odour emissions can occur from different pads, from the FOGO pasteuris bonds.
+Emissions will be related to: • the surface area of the windrows and s possible disturbances of the mater stockpiles are built or collapsed and unloaded on the feedstock and FOGO • the surface area of the water in the po- open doors of bunkers when loading the FOGO from the bunker Feedstock pads The various feedstock will be delivered for Due to the nature of some feedstocks exposure to the atmosphere, the storage odour.
+Mixing pads Green waste (GW), other solid feedst FOGO and pond water or liquid waste ( mixing pads.
+The addition of the liquid ph or liquid phase into a bunded area built fr wall (1m+ wide) and floor (500mm+ thick) area exposed to air and the disturbance of operation is a source of odour emission (Composting pads will receive some undergo pasteurisation and maturation material and pasteurised material (additi fresh green waste and water or liquid waster (Sumposting pads to mature.
+Windrows on the composting pads are (Deprations that will disturb the materi sources of odour.
+Water can be added to some windrows if Fresh water will be used to avoid a re- sation bunkers and from the stockpiles exposed to air and erial when windrows and d when delivery trucks are o delivery pads; onds; he FOGO in or removing the by trucks from 6am to 5pm. s and the surface area of ge area will be a source of tocks but also pasteurised (LW) will be blended at the ase is done by adding water rom solid waste used for the sections.
 Due to the surface of the various feedstock, this ons. e blends of raw material to phases or blends of raw ion of pasteurised FOGO to aste).
 Some windrows may and will be built on the e a source of odour. ial of the windrows will be the moisture level is too low.